LARG/robotics-2015/documentation/simulation.md

     Avg dist: 9624.26, Avg rot: 106.95, Avg steps: 3322.44
     ----------------------------------------------------------

-Each simulation yields three lines:
+Each simulation yields four lines:

 1. The seed value used to randomly generate the robot's path.
 2. The RMSE distance and rotational error for this particular simulation.